EnsleyEC/k8s-microservices-example/README.md

 # kubernetes (k8s) microservices example

-It's a simple project using k8s and a application of [voting](https://github.com/kodekloudhub/example-voting-app) course.
+It's a simple project using k8s and a application ([voting](https://github.com/kodekloudhub/example-voting-app)) of microservices.

 ## :hushed: Overview